 If you are a father who is in a custody battle with your child’s mother, the child custody attorneys for fathers at Wolfe & Stec can help.
 We understand the stresses you are going through and the issues you must deal with and are prepared to take all steps necessary to resolve them fairly.

-We offer a free initial consultation to examine your individual situation and determine the best way to help you fight for custody and other rights you and your children deserve.
-Call the Wolfe & Stec child custody lawyers for fathers today at 630-305-0222 to get started.
+We offer a free initial consultation to examine your individual situation, answer questions about relevant Illinois custody laws and how they apply to you, and determine the best way to help you fight for custody and other rights you and your children deserve.

 The law requires that divorcing parents come up with a parenting plan that deals with custody and visitation.
 If parents do not agree on a fair plan, fathers often wind up having to fight for their rights in family court, especially if they are denied access to their children.
 The courts will then make decisions, now called “allocation judgments” setting forth each parent’s responsibility, including the parenting time each will receive, according to what is in the “best interests of the child.”